A Rule-Based Model for Victim Prediction

-In this context, if a person connects his/her immediate friends to other individuals in the co-offending network through different events, those individuals receive more weights for their popularity.
+Then, similar to the PageRank algorithm, we give higher weights to those individuals having more connections and more events that connect them to other individuals in the co-offending network.
+Since the peer influence decreases at the second- and third-degree relationships, we give lesser weights for the events that occur in those degrees.\footnote{Table 7 below display the results similar to previous research that the influence of peers degrades at the second and third degree.
+Since we could not find any significant influence of third-degree friends on nodes, we did not include their weight in the VIPAR scores.
+Given this context, VIPAR scores assign half weight to the second-degree relationships.}.
 Eqn~\ref{formula1} illustrates this idea with simple terms.
 In the equation, the model gives fewer weights to degree centrality measure while giving two times the higher weight to the number of events.
 The product of degree centrality and the number of events is standardized by ten because the highest mode of events is generally around 10.
 We compared our PageRank values with real PageRank values generated by NodeXL software\footnote{NodeXL is free software and directly works with Microsoft Excel as an extension.
 More information can be found at this link: https://archive.codeplex.com/?p=nodexl} and noticed that the two values are nearly identical.

 Following the calculation of network measures, the model calculates positional measures of the network, such as having a shooting friend in the first and second-degree co-offending network and closeness to a CIRV List member.
 The model searches each person's network (e.g., having a shooting friend at the first-degree co-offending network) to generate the data.
 If a person is connected to an individual who has a PageRank value greater than one, that person is considered to connect a high PageRank\footnote{If the PageRank value is greater than 1, closeness to a high PageRank individual at the second degree is equal to one otherwise zero.} individual.